Culture of Hong Kong: Writing systems

-In terms of writing systems, Hong Kongers write using Traditional Chinese characters, which not only employ, under varying circumstances, variant and classical characters used since imperial years, but also cover all of the words in Mandarin-based Vernacular Chinese, the language in which government documents and most works of literature are written.
-With the aid of Cantonese characters invented by Hong Kongers, the Cantonese language can now be written verbatim, and written Cantonese has become more prevalent since the turn of the 21st century, especially in less formal spheres such as internet forums and advertisements.
+In terms of writing systems, Hong Kongers write using Traditional Chinese characters, which not only employ, (in diverse circumstances) variant and classical characters used since imperial times, but also cover all of the words in Mandarin-based Vernacular Chinese – the language in which government documents, and most works of literature are written.
+With the aid of Cantonese characters invented by Hong Kongers, the Cantonese language can now be written verbatim, and written Cantonese has become more prevalent since the turn of the 21st century, especially in less formal spheres such as Internet fora and advertisements.